BananaBoii600/Autoclicker/README.md

 # Python-Autoclicker
 A autoclicker made in python using pynput

-Python is also required to run this code
+Python is required to run this code, it can downloaded at https://www.python.org/downloads/

 This code can ONLY be used for personal use and educational purposes